Minnesota reports 13 COVID-19 deaths, but signs of pandemic peak

 Both key benchmarks of pandemic activity had been steadily increasing since early March, with the positivity rate rising from 3.4% on March 2 to 7.4% on April 11 before falling back slightly to 7.3%.
 The 676 COVID-19 cases in Minnesota hospital inpatient beds on Tuesday also tripled the recent low of 210 on March 6.
 But that number declined slightly from 686 on Monday.

-State health officials cautioned that it is too soon to conclude that the worst of the latest wave is over in this pandemic — which in total has caused 7,044 COVID-19 deaths and 560,450 known infections in Minnesota.
+State health and hospital officials cautioned that it is too soon to conclude that the worst of the wave is over in this pandemic — which in total has caused 7,044 COVID-19 deaths and 560,450 known infections in Minnesota.
 That includes 13 deaths and 1,611 infections reported Wednesday.

+"Most of the models for us are showing peak at some point in these next one to two weeks with declining need for hospital beds thereafter, which has been our main pinch point," said Dr. Mark Sannes, a leader of the COVID-19 response for Bloomington-based HealthPartners and Regions Hospital in St. Paul.
+"So I think that there is cause for optimism in that regard.
+At the same time, that is all dependent upon individual behavior, 15 months into the pandemic."

 The state on Wednesday reported that more than 2.3 million people had at least received a first dose of COVID-19 vaccine and that more than 1.6 million had completed the one- or two-dose series.
 That means 52.7% of the eligible population has received vaccine and 37.4% have completed the series.

+Vaccine providers have reported some slowdown in the filling of appointments, more so in rural areas, but that doses aren't sitting unused.
+HealthPartners this week expanded access to all eligible patients after previously working through higher-risk older and chronically ill populations.

-More than 85% of seniors at greater risk of severe COVID-19 have received vaccine, and health officials said that could explain why Minnesota's COVID-19 mortality numbers haven't increased at the same rate as hospitalizations.
+More than 85% of seniors at greater risk of severe COVID-19 have received vaccine in Minnesota, and health officials said that could explain why COVID-19 mortality numbers haven't increased at the same rate as hospitalizations.

-Wednesday's reported deaths included 11 people who lived in private residences and two people who lived in long-term care facilities that received early access to vaccine.
+Minnesota had the fifth highest rate of new infections among U.S. states last week and the sixth highest rate of hospitalizations, but only the 25th highest rate of deaths, according to the latest White House COVID-19 state report.

+"We're seeing the benefits [of vaccine] in that 65 and older group.
+We'd like to extend that benefit to all of the age groups," said Sannes, noting that the typical COVID-19 hospital admission now is "55 years old, unvaccinated, and has one risk factor, such as obesity or diabetes."

 Health officials remain concerned about the emergence in Minnesota of new, more infectious variants of the SARS-CoV-2 virus that causes COVID-19.
 Genomic sequencing of a sampling of positive infections indicates that the majority involve a more infectious B.1.1.7 variant that was first found in England and caused widespread viral activity in Europe.